lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## Improvised or ad-hoc Network in case of public internet disruptions:
 - mesh?

+# Fancy Bear goes Phishing, Broadband, People's Computing (sp?): Some kind of study of social-ecology and technology, or culture and technology, or 'upcode' or...how low level and high level have to merge in projects -> as relates to coordinated decision making and voting

 # DNS policy:
 - direct DNS with no lookup
 - dns over https...